TheNewEconomy/TNE-Bukkit/Docs/Configurations/Messages.md

        Bought: <white>Congratulations!
 You have successfully purchased a bank!
        Insufficient: <red>I'm sorry, but you need at least <gold>$amount<red> to create a bank.
        Overdraw: <red>I'm sorry, but the bank of $name bank does not have <gold>$amount<red>.
        None: <red>I'm sorry, but you do not own a bank.
-Please try /bank buy to buy one.
+The current cost for a bank is <gold>$amount<red>.
+Use /bank buy to purchase one.
-       NoNPC: <red>I'm sorry, but accessing banks via NPCs has been disabled in this world!
-       NoSign: <red>I'm sorry, but accessing banks via signs has been disabled in this world!
-       NoCommand: <red>I'm sorry, but accessing banks via /bank has been disabled in this world!
        Disabled: <red>I'm sorry, but banks are disabled in this world.
        Balance: <white>There is currently <gold>$amount<white> in the bank of $name.
        Deposit: <white>You have deposited <gold>$amount<white> into the bank of $name.
-       Cost: <white>A bank is currently <gold>$amount<white>.
        Invalid: <red>I'm sorry, but you don't have access to the bank of $name!

     Objects: